- Sometimes users forget to save their Word documents, or their application unexpectedly closes.

 - There are multiple ways to access the Word autosave location and we will show you all of them.

 Microsoft Word is one of the most popular text processors in the world, and millions of users use it on daily basis.
 Creating documents in Word is fairly simple.

-How to access Word autosave location on Windows 10?
+How to access autosave files in Word?

 AutoRecover feature in Word is extremely useful because it will save your files in specified intervals and prevent data loss.